vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 stop at the Ashby BART for a Clipper top-up, another brief administrative stop, and food purchases from Berkeley Bowl.
 The food purchases are recorded [here](../../sql/food_purchases_2025.sql).

+## 2025-09-25

+In the late afternoon, I made a trip for an administrative task.
+On the way back, I stopped at Walgreens to buy COVID and Flu A+B tests since my existing COVID tests had expired.